-Life without Cortex
+Life and Cognition without Cortex

-Published in In Prep, 2024
+Published in In Prep, 2025

 This work is co-first-authored with Dr. Zeynep Turan.
-Click the link for the abstract!

 Published in Alzheimer’s and Dementia, 2018